holos-run/bank-of-holos/README.md

 > These guides are currently in development.
 Check back in a week or two for the finished guides.

 1. Read the [Quickstart] to learn the core concepts of Holos.
-2. Create a [Local Cluster] to explore the platform locally.
+2. Create a [Local Cluster] to apply our guides to your local device.
-3. [Manage a Project] to learn how Holos enables teams to work together.
+3. [Manage a Project] to learn how Holos enables collaboration between teams building on the platform.

 ## Screenshots